junhavt723/MPTP/README.md

 # MPTP
-Hi, this is a page to DSP Code for my Univ Project
+Hi, this is a page for my Univ Project
-# MPTP